- Why it’s important to have the right people in the right seats

-If you notice someone is falling below expectations, Wickman recommends communicating the results to the individual in order to give them a chance to improve their performance.
+If you notice someone is falling below expectations, Wickman recommends communicating the results to the individual to give them a chance to improve their performance.
 “He or she will improve almost all of the time,” Wickman writes.

 The Right Seats

 Under the ACE Framework, only one person is in charge of each major function within the organization.
-One person is in charge of Sales & Marketing, another in charge of Operations, another is the head of Finance, and another is in charge of People & Culture.
+One person is in charge of Sales & Marketing, another is in charge of Operations, another is the head of Finance, and another is in charge of People & Culture.
 This creates ownership and ensures discipline.